ionic-team/ionic-site/content/docs/intro/deploying/index.md

 <img src="/img/docs/deploying/verify.jpg">

-Now, go back to Xcode and hit that play button or run `ionic run ios --device` from the command line to install and launch your app on your iOS device.
+Now, go back to Xcode and hit that play button or run `ionic cordova run ios --device` from the command line to install and launch your app on your iOS device.